mapillary/mapillary-js/doc/docs/intro/start.md

   - The core capabilities of MapillaryJS should function really well, but many applications require specific functionality and customization.
 Therefore MapillaryJS needs to provide powerful extension APIs for developers to build upon.
     - Load any data format.
     - Render any 3D content, e.g. by using Three.js.
-    - Customize and build application specific interactivity.
+    - Build application specific interactivity.

 By providing the above characteristics, MapillaryJS can be a visualization platform in the browser for spatial and mapping developers to build upon and extend.